Serpensin/DiscordBots-DBDStats/README.md

       2. Clone this repo, or download the zip file.
       3. Open a terminal inside "DBDStats" in the folder where you cloned the repo, or extracted the zip file.
       4. Run `pip install -r requirements.txt` to install the dependencies.
-      5. Open the file ".env" and fill out all variables.
+      5. Open the file ".env.template" and fill out all variables.
           5.1.
 TOKEN is the token of your bot. (https://discord.com/developers/applications) 5.2.
 OWNER_ID is your DiscordID.
           5.3.  steamAPIkey is your SteamAPI key.
 You can get your key at https://steamcommunity.com/dev/apikey.